Xerox Star: Marketing and commercial reception

 The Xerox 6085 could be sold along with an attached laser printer as a standalone system.
 Also offered was a PC compatibility mode via an 80186-based expansion board.
 Users could transfer files between the ViewPoint system and PC-based software, albeit with some difficulty because the file formats were incompatible with any on the PC.
 But even with a significantly lower price, it was still a Rolls-Royce in the world of lower cost $2,000 personal computers.

 In 1989, Viewpoint 2.0 introduced many new applications related to desktop publishing.
 Eventually, Xerox jettisoned the integrated hardware/software workstation offered by Viewpoint and offered a software-only product called GlobalView, providing the Star interface and technology on an IBM PC compatible platform.
 The initial release required installing a Mesa CPU add-on board.
-The final release of GlobalView 2.1 ran as an emulator on Sun Solaris, Microsoft Windows 3.1, Windows 95, or Windows 98, IBM OS/2 and was released in 1996.
+The final release of GlobalView 2.1 in 1996 ran as an emulator on Solaris, Microsoft Windows 3.1, Windows 95, or Windows 98, and OS/2.

-In the end, Xerox PARC, which prided itself upon building hardware 10 years ahead of its time and equipping each researcher with the hardware so they could get started on the software, enabled Xerox to bring the product to market 5 years too early, all throughout the 1980s and into the early 1990s.
-The custom-hardware platform was always too expensive for the mission for which Star/Viewpoint was intended.
-Apple, having copied the Xerox Star in the early 1980s with Lisa, struggled and had the same poor results.
-Apple's second, cost-reduced effort, the Macintosh, barely succeeded (by ditching the virtual memory, implementing it in software, and using commodity microprocessors) - and was not their most profitable product in the late 1980s.
-Apple also struggled to make profits on office system software in the same time period.
-L Peter Deutsch, one of the pioneers of the Postscript language, finally found a way to achieve Xerox-Star-like efficiency using just-in-time compilation in the early 1990s for bitmap operations, making the last bit of Xerox-Star custom hardware, the BitBLT, obsolete by 1990.